-I enjoyed my client side time in the world of Fast Moving Consumer Goods (or FMCG).
-It is a great world that highlights the entire spectrum of textbook sales and marketing, some of these include:
+I enjoyed my client side time in the world of Fast Moving Consumer Goods (FMCG).
+It is a great world that allows you to experience the entire spectrum of textbook sales and marketing, including:

 - The discipline of implementing a 'Go-To-Market' strategy for every product

-- How mass (or global) marketing filters down to the local (store level) promotions
+- How mass (or global) marketing filters down to local (store level) promotions.

 - Consumer behaviour, psychology, research, insights and their impact on marketing segmentation strategies...